 Richmond quick facts

-- Jurisdiction type: Independent city (not in any county)
+- Jurisdiction type: Independent city (Virginia state capital)

 - Primary courts: Richmond Circuit Court (felonies, major civil, family) and Richmond General District Court (misdemeanors, traffic, small civil)